TheThirdOne/rars/README.md

   - Removed the print feature
   - Added a testing framework to verify compatability with the RISC-V specification
   - Significant internal restructuring and refactoring.

-## Future improvements

-RARS is currently a useful tool, but there is definitely still room for improvement.
-  - Support assembling to and simulating from the ELF format
-  - Support more standard extensions (such as Doubles or Atomics)
-  - Support more Linux system calls and have directly compatible behaviour with Spike
-  - Eliminate known bugs